ankushchimnani/DSA-Must-Do-Questions/Coin Change Problem/Editorial/Coin Change Problem - Editorial d9a49c0a05574afb85e805610d9f68e8.md

 ## Hint :

 - Perform Recursion to check if the total can be reached by choosing the coin or not for each coin of given dominations .
-If choosing the current coin result results in the solution, then update the number of ways.
+If choosing the current coin results in the solution, then update the number of ways.

 ## Short Explanation :